hknutzen/Netspoc/technical.markdown

 why in router ACLs, access to the interface must be denied if a permission for the network is given.
-As Netspoc uses the term `router` for both routers and firewalls, router devices that need interface denial in their ACLs are labeled with the `need-protect` flag.
+As Netspoc uses the term `router` for both routers and firewalls, router devices that need interface denial in their ACLs are labeled with the `need_protect` flag.

 When connected by crosslink networks, some of the interfaces of `need_protect` labeled routers will not generate ACLs, relying on the